Annual Ice Velocity of the Greenland Ice Sheet (1972-1990)

 We derive surface ice velocity using data from 16 satellite sensors deployed by 6 different space agencies.
 The list of sensors and the year that they were used are listed in the following (Table S1).
 The SAR data are processed from raw to single look complex using the GAMMA processor (www.gamma-rs.ch).
 All measurements rely on consecutive images where the ice displacement is estimated from tracking or interferometry (Joughin et al. 1998, Michel and Rignot 1999, Mouginot et al. 2012).
 Surface ice motion is detected using a speckle tracking algorithm for SAR instruments and feature tracking for Landsat.
 The cross-correlation program for both SAR and optical images is ampcor from the JPL/Caltech repeat orbit interferometry package (ROI_PAC).
 We assembled a composite ice velocity mosaic at 150 m posting using our entire speed database as described in Mouginot et al. 2017 (Fig. 1A).
 The ice velocity maps are also mosaicked in annual maps at 150 m posting, covering July, 1st to June, 30th of the following year, i.e. centered on January, 1st (12) because a majority of historic data were acquired in winter season, hence spanning two calendar years.

 Data were provided by the European Space Agency (ESA) the EU Copernicus program (through ESA), the Canadian Space Agency (CSA), the Japan Aerospace Exploration Agency (JAXA), the Agenzia Spaziale Italiana (ASI), the Deutsches Zentrum für Luft- und Raumfahrt e.V.
-(DLR) and the National Aeronautics and Space Administration (NASA).
+(DLR) and the National Aeronautics and Space Administration (NASA) and the U.S. Geological Survey (USGS).
 SAR data acquisition were coordinated by the Polar Space Task Group (PSTG).

 Joughin, I., B. Smith, I. Howat, T. Scambos, and T. Moon.
 (2010).
 Greenland Flow Variability from Ice-Sheet-Wide Velocity Mapping, J. of Glac..
 56. 415-430.